bahrus/xtal-fetch/README.md

 ## Single Requests

-\<xtal-fetch\> is a vanilla-ish web component wrapper around the fetch api.
+\<xtal-fetch\> is a vanilla web component wrapper around the fetch api.
 It is inspired by Polymer's \<iron-ajax\> component.
 But this component has no legacy Polymer dependencies, is a thin transparent wrapper around the native fetch api, and supports some alternative functionality not supported by *iron-ajax*.

-Web components that do anything other than pure presentation views may seem unnatural, or wrong in some frameworks, as discussed [here](http://github.com/bahrus/json-merge).
-But it is my view that they can still serve a useful purpose even in such settings, in promoting developer productivity, lowering barrier to entry for new developers, and keeping the total code footprint low.

 ### Referencing

 In order to keep the size of the download(s) as small as possible, the functionality of this component is broken down into three subcomponents.  xtal-fetch-get just supports basic get requests, has no support for error handling.
-It requires a browser that supports ES6 Modules.  xtal-fetch-req supports everything xtal-fetch supports, except parallel multiple entity fetch requests.
+It requires a browser that supports ES6 Modules.  xtal-fetch-req supports everything xtal-fetch supports,except parallel multiple entity fetch requests.

 If you want to just keep things simple and include everything, or need to support browsers that don't support ES6 Modules you can use xtal-fetch.js.
 It can use a classic script reference or a module reference.
 It weighs 2.5 KB minified and gzipped.